App Engine locations

 Open the App Engine Dashboard in the Google Cloud console.
 The region appears near the top of the page.

-For more information about Cloud NDB, see the following pages on GitHub:
+For more information about Cloud NDB, see the following pages:

 Comparison of App Engine NDB and Cloud NDB